vaadewoyin/Bank-term-deposit-subscription-prediction/README.md

 | Recall (Positive class)     | 0.7284  |
 | F-score (Positive class)    | 0.6027  |

-Feel free to customize the table or adjust the column names according to your specific context.

 The confusion matrix is given below: